 Committee for Children

 Highlights the important role that educators play in the prevention of child abuse and neglect.

 Prevent Child Abuse America

-Presents several papers that review changes in the field of child abuse prevention that have led to improved child health and well-being and discuss ways to sustain support for prevention.
+Presents several papers that review changes in child abuse prevention efforts that have led to improved child health and well-being and discuss ways to sustain support for prevention.